Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

 * Powershell 7.2.5 or latest stable
 * Azure Command Line (az)
 * Bicep Command Line (bicep)
-* An Azure subscription with contributor rights for a resource group
+* An Azure subscription with contributor rights for a resource group and permissions to create a new resource group during the AKS creation.
 * Docker Desktop
 * Local Kubectl
 * Visual Studio *Enterprise* 2019 or later with the "ASP.NET and web development" and "Azure Development" Extensions installed.